 Here’s another biggie to manage perfect line up; some users had to use a flashlight because the machine didn’t detect the starting square.

 What is a Silhouette Portrait cutting machine?
 It is a cheap starter that gets you off the ground fast.
 If you are working with paper and vinyl and you don’t mind the luxury of the touchscreen than this is a perfect fit for you.
 Both of the machines are good vinyl cutters.
 Both of them can be controlled with Silhouette Studio software.
 If you have both machines the cutting mat can be swapped between them.
 This concludes my Silhouette Portrait vs Cameo comparison.

-Who can use the Silhouette Portrait?
+Who can use the Silhouette Portrait 2?

 Who should opt for Silhouette Cameo?